API Orchestration: Definition, Benefits, Elements, Tools, Examples & How to Manage Its Workflows

 CData Arc provides a platform with extensive, centralized tooling that makes APIs easy to use without extensive programming or scripting expertise.
 It also delivers a wide range of management services that simplify and streamline API management as well as reduce maintenance requirements.

-Elements of API Orchestration
+8 Elements of API orchestration

-Integration
+1. Integration

 Most APIs come in a standard REST, JSON, or XML format.
 But you'll also encounter many legacy systems you may need to integrate.
-CData Arc provides all the data connectivity and transformation capabilities you need to exchange data between a range of applications, e.g., CRM, ERP, marketing, ecommerce and accounting platforms.
+CData Arc provides all the data connectivity and transformation capabilities you need to exchange data between a range of applications, e.g., CRM, ERP, marketing, e-commerce and accounting platforms.

 Different systems use different syntaxes, formats, and models to represent data.
 The format of a lead in Salesforce may differ from that of a lead in your data warehouse.
 As you move data from one system to the next, you may need to transform the data.
 CData Arc can convert data to and from any format to ensure your solutions work together correctly.